Cloesick/DemaWebshop/dema-webshop/README.md

   - Marketing

 - **Where consent logic lives**
-  - `src/contexts/CookieConsentContext.tsx` — Holds consent state and persistence under the `cookie-consent` key (localStorage)
+  - `src/contexts/CookieConsentContext.tsx` — Holds consent state and per-session persistence under the `cookie-consent` key (sessionStorage)
   - `src/components/layout/CookieConsentWrapper.tsx` — Mounts the consent modal on every page via `app/layout.tsx`

 - **Client behavior**
+  - Blocking modal: user cannot interact until confirming cookies on the first page of a new session
+  - “Manage Cookies” button in the Header is always available and opens the modal with current preferences
   - No recommendations fetch unless `analytics` or `marketing` consent is granted
-  - `preferredCategory` in localStorage is read and used only if `preferences` consent is granted
+  - `preferredCategory` is only used if `preferences` consent is granted
+  - After “Accept All” / “Reject All”, the modal shows the Settings view with toggles reflecting the chosen state (Necessary is always ON and disabled)

 - **Reset consent**
-  - Clear the `cookie-consent` key from localStorage (e.g., in DevTools console):
+  - Clear the `cookie-consent` key from sessionStorage (e.g., in DevTools console):
     ```js
-    localStorage.removeItem('cookie-consent')
+    sessionStorage.removeItem('cookie-consent')
     ```
   - Reload the page to see the consent modal again